seanso/rhel-kolla-openstack/README.md

 ```

 ### DockerFiles fix
-We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes', here is an example in the neutron-server Dockerfile:
+We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes'([Go to changes here](changes)
+), here is an example in the neutron-server Dockerfile:

 * **docker/neutron/neutron-server/Dockerfile.j2**